Oghma-Infinium/Apostasy/GAMEPLAY.md

 **Merchant (10/50)**: You receive 10/20% better prices.

 **Silver Tongue (30)**: You are much more likely to succeed at persuasion and intimidation, and you can bribe guards to ignore crimes.
+Successfully passing a persuasion or intimidation check, or bribing an individual grants experience.

 **Supply and Demand (20/70)**: Merchants have extra gold / even more gold available for bartering.
 **Investor (80)**: You can invest in a merchant’s business to increase their available gold.